pret/pokecrystal/docs/joe_docs/new_features.md

     - Plant-based Pokemon Autumn Form
 - Starter Pokeballs are color-coded

-### Quality of Life Improvements
+### Quality of Life Improvements - TODO

 - Fourth Stats Screen
   - Hidden Power Type
   - Happiness should be displayed using heart icon graphics
   - Display Pokeball caught in
 - Reusable TMs
 - Nurse Joy turns you around after talking to her (prevents accidentally talking to her again)
 - Poison overworld effect should be removed